The Tools Menu offers the following commands:

 The Zoom command selects the zoom tool as the current tool.

-Alternately, one can zoom in to a user-defined rectangle by left clicking and then draging a box while holding down the left moust button.
+Alternately, one can zoom in to a user-defined rectangle by left clicking and then draging a box while holding down the left mouse button.

-The Recenter command selects the recenter tool as the current tool.
+The Pan (Grab-and-Drag) command selects the Pan tool as the current tool.

-To change the center point of the image without changing the magnification, choose the [Recenter] icon from the Tool Bar.
-Click on the image to define the new center point.
+To change the center point of the image without changing the magnification, depress the left mouse button, drag the view to the desired location, then release the left mouse button to redraw the view at the new location.

 The Measure command selects the measure tool as the current tool.